6 Alternatives to Foreclosure

 Foreclosure is a term that’s plagued with financial and social stigma and it brings to mind struggle, irresponsibility and loss.
 But though it has this stigma, many don’t realize that foreclosure could really happen to anyone.
 Anything from an unexpected loss in the family to prolonged unemployment, or even a sudden illness could lead to a financial situation that leaves people struggling to keep their homes.

 As if a foreclosure wasn’t bad enough, it can also wreak havoc on a homeowner’s credit score, making for an ugly financial situation.
-The good news is that there are often alternatives that can be considered.
-Here are six alternatives to foreclosure:
+The good news is that there are at least six alternatives to foreclosure:

 Talk to Your Lender about Loan Modification

 As with most bills, a lot of financial situations could be remedied by simply being honest with your lender.
 If you have missed payments and trouble paying, talk to your lender about a loan modification.
 Though you must qualify depending on their standards, a loan modification could mean a lower interest rate, a longer amount of time to pay, and of course lower payments.

 It seems like an obvious action to take, but it’s an alternative that’s often overlooked.
 If a homeowner is having trouble paying the mortgage, it may be worthwhile to make use of extra space in the home and rent out a room to a tenant.
 If this isn’t possible, it may be worthwhile to rent out the entire property – this way, most of the mortgage gets covered while the homeowner seeks a more affordable place to live.

 If you have a good or even passable credit rating and enough equity in the home, refinancing is a good option to at least look into.
 Refinancing can bring with it a better rate, no matter how slight, and in turn bring more affordable payments.